Easy Italian travel phrases

 Useful free-online-courses

-If you want to learn some Easy Italian travel phrases, we recommend taking the following courses; Passione Italiana and Impara l’Italiano con Italiano Automatico.
-You will learn the language in so-called natural ways in both classes, which is pretty simple and without any stress on grammar.
+If you want to learn some Easy Italian travel phrases, we recommend taking the following courses: Passione Italiana and Impara l’Italiano con Italiano Automatico.
+In both classes, you will learn the language in so-called natural ways, which are pretty simple and do not stress grammar.

 Video about the Italian words and phrases anyone should know.
 You will be surprised how much you can learn without translating each word into English.